Dr. Alex Stone, DPT, CSCS

 Massage guns can help… but you have to use them properly.

-PRO TIP You can read this post if you want the best massage gun for the neck and shoulder.
+PRO TIP: You can read this post if you want the best massage gun for the neck and shoulder.

 checkmark review

-Why Trust Our Advice and A Disclaimer
+Why Trust Our Advice And A Disclaimer

 Before we tell you about using a massage gun on your neck, we have to let you know that we are not physiotherapists.
 We are not doctors either.
 If the pain in your neck persists after following our advice, you need to consult a doctor.

-We know about massage guns because we buy, test and use them every day.
+We know about massage guns because we buy, test, and use them every day.
 However, when it comes to medical advice (for medical advice posts), we consult our experts (licensed physiotherapists, chiropractors, and medical doctors).
 This post has been medically reviewed for accuracy.

-Can You Use Massage Gun on Neck?
+Can You Use a Massage Gun on the Neck?

 Yes, you can use a massage gun on your neck; you just need to know where and how.